beaumcc/cap-generator/README.md

 TAS XML provides `bats` and `throws` attributes, so the full byte is encoded.
 PrestoSports lacks these attributes, so the low bits default to 0x00 (R/R).

-#### Byte 23: Last Game Appeared

-Byte 23 stores the game number in which the player last appeared, not a pitcher/hitter type flag.
-For a team with 64 games played, a starter who played the final game has 0x40 (64), while a player whose last appearance was game 33 has 0x21 (33).
-The script approximates this as `team_gp` for all players since game-by-game logs are not available in the season XML.

 #### Position

 Player position (OF, INF, C, RHP, LHP, etc.) is **not** encoded in the CAP format.
 The only positional distinction is pitcher vs hitter, which determines which u16 stat slots are populated.
 Pitchers use the pitching stat indices (36-66, 86-95); hitters do not.